Skip to content

 • Support the development of Cornish as a community language

-• Take forward an action plan to address the provisions of the FCPNM and ECRML and to monitor its implementation
+• Take forward a Strategic Work Plan to address the provisions of the Framework Convention for the Protection of National Minorities (FCPNM) and the European Charter for Regional or Minority Languages (ECRML) and to monitor its implementation

 • Formulate responses to the Council of Europe in respect of draft UK Government FCPNM compliance reports